-INTERNATIONAL TIRE COMPANY
+INTERNATIONAL AUTOMOTIVE COMPANY

 IT Organization Implementation

-One of the world’s largest international tire companies needed to remain competitive in a market where data and technology are critical business assets in even the most industrial of sectors.
+One of the world’s largest international automotive companies needed to remain competitive in a market where data and technology are critical business assets in even the most industrial of sectors.
 This called for a redesign of their entire IT organization from the ground up.
 But leadership quickly realized that designing an operating model would be the least of their roadblocks.

 Often, large companies that refuse to change with the growing pace of their industry slowly become obsolete.
 On the contrary, those companies that pride themselves as leaders in their industry are under constant pressure to innovate and provide disruptive solutions to their marketplace.

 As a pioneer in the automotive industry with massive data infrastructure and increasing customer support demands, our client’s IT department realized that in order to remain an industry leader, they needed to redesign their entire operating model.